cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 Estimates of the annual cost of cyber crime to the Australian economy range from $33 billion[^acsc-fn] to $42 billion[^phair-fn].

-Which is a lot.

-\pause

-On the other hand, natural disasters are *also* estimated to cost that much to the Australian economy -- about $38 billion per year[^nat-disast-fn] -- so we should probably be equally worried about both cyber crime and the environment.

-And both amount to about 2% of Australia's annual GDP (Gross Domestic Product) of $US 1.3 trillion.
+This amounts to about 2% of Australia's annual GDP (Gross Domestic Product) of $US 1.3 trillion.

 [^acsc-fn]: Australian Cyber Security Centre, 2021.